 If you don’t have insurance or you don’t want to use it, ask your personal injury lawyer if they have a network of providers you can work with on a treatment plan.

 How long to file a claim after a car accident?
-You have four years, but your chances of a great settlement decrease as time goes by.
+You have two years, but your chances of a great settlement decrease as time goes by.
 If you’re ready to initiate your lawsuit, contact Lytal, Reiter, Smith, Ivey, and Fronrath for help.

 Locations We Serve: